refuna/Predict-Future-Sales/README.md

 ## Overview

-The **Predict Future Sales** repository contains a machine learning project that aims to forecast sales for a retail store using historical sales data from a Kaggle competition.
+The **Predict Future Sales**  is a kaggle competition that aims to forecast sales for a retail store using historical sales data from a Kaggle competition.
 The goal is to build predictive models that can accurately estimate future sales based on various features, including product details, store information, and historical sales trends.

 ## Dataset